 HIV infection will result in the affected individual producing antibodies, which are blood proteins used by your immune system to fend off pathogens such as bacteria and viruses.

 HIV tests usually involve detecting these antibodies to tell whether HIV infection is present in a person or not.
 The standard way of testing involves a lab-based blood test.

 What is the HIV window period?

-The window period refers to the time between HIV infection and the point when the HIV test will provide an accurate result.
-It takes time for the body to produce enough antibodies for an HIV test to reveal that a person has HIV.
+The window period refers to the time between HIV infection and the point when HIV testing will provide an accurate result.
+It takes time for the body to produce enough antibodies for an HIV test to reveal that a person has the HIV infection.

 So, what are the various types of HIV testing?

-The various types of HIV testing that can be performed include:
+The various types of anonymous HIV testing that can be performed include:

 - HIV RNA/DNA PRC Test: This is usually recommended when the time of exposure is between 10 and 14 days.
 It is a blood test and the duration for results varies between one and two weeks.
 This test screens for evidence of HIV to suggest a positive HIV infection.
 This test is ideal for early HIV screening in people with high exposure risks.
 It can also be used in instances where the Western blot results aren’t conclusive.

 - Western Blot HIV Test: This is a type of HIV test usually used to confirm a positive HIV diagnosis.
 During the test, a sample of your blood is drawn and used to detect HIV antibodies, but not HIV.
 The Western Blot HIV test separates the blood proteins, detects the specific proteins (HIV antibodies) that show an HIV infection.
 The Western blot is used to confirm a positive ELISA, and these two tests are 99.9% accurate.